software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 > Exercise 18
 >
+> Plan the tasks for the seventh user story, "{{site.sprint_2_user_story_7}}".
+Read the Product Owner’s Sprint Planning description regarding the user story again and split it into small coding tasks.
+Take a look at the exercise 21 to get tips for the implementation.
+>
+> Create an issue for each task.
+Add the "task" label, the user story's label and either "frontend" or "backend" label for the issues.
+Add the issues to the Sprint 2 Backlog project.

+{: .important-title }

+> Exercise 19
+>
 > Plan the tasks for the eighth user story, "{{site.sprint_2_user_story_8}}".
 Read the Product Owner’s Sprint Planning description regarding the user story again and split it into small coding tasks.
-Take a look at the exercise X to get tips for the implementation.
+Take a look at the exercise 22 to get tips for the implementation.
 >
 > Create an issue for each task.
 Add the "task" label, the user story's label and either "frontend" or "backend" label for the issues.
 Add the issues to the Sprint 2 Backlog project.